Recently updated on August 19th, 2025 at 03:38 am

 Love to party?
 You’ve got to head to the Netherlands!
 The country hosts King’s Day, the world’s biggest birthday party, every year on 27 April to celebrate the birth of King Willem-Alexander.
-Almost everyone gets the day off work to join the festivities and it’s an incredible day filled with parades, boat parties, flea markets, tompouce, and… orange?
+Almost everyone gets the day off work to join the festivities, and it’s an incredible celebration of national pride and national unity filled with parades, boat parties, flea markets, tompouce, and of course… orange!
 So what exactly is King’s Day all about?
 Read on to find out the King’s Day history, traditions, and how to celebrate King’s Day in the Netherlands.

 WATCH: Discover the secrets of Amsterdam – Join Trafalgar Travel Director, Ilja, as she takes us on a tour of the best hidden secrets in Amsterdam.